fluidml/fluidml/README.md

 Further, any successor tasks (for instance, evaluate task) in the task graph will also be automatically expanded.
 Therefore, in our example, we would have 4 evaluate tasks, each one corresponding to the 4 train tasks.

-For more advanced Gird Search Expansion options we refer to the documentation LINK.
+For more advanced Gird Search Expansion options we refer to the documentation.

 ### Model Selection